-State law and the terms of the trust determine exactly what rights a beneficiary has, but following are five common rights given to beneficiaries of irrevocable trusts:
+State law and the terms of the trust determine exactly what rights a beneficiary has.
+However, the following are five common rights given to beneficiaries of irrevocable trusts:

 - Payment.
 Current beneficiaries have the right to distributions as set forth in the trust document.